risufaj/bluesky/README.md

 # Multi-UAV Conflict Resolution with Graph Convolutional Reinforcement Learning

-This is the code supporting the paper "Multi-UAV Conflict Resolution with Graph Convolutional Reinforcement Learning.
+This is the code supporting the paper "Multi-UAV Conflict Resolution with Graph Convolutional Reinforcement Learning".
 The model is built on the open source simulator BlueSky.

 Install dependencies using pip.